 PhraseExpress not only manages static boilerplate text but can also collect user input before inserting a phrase:

-Forms may contain manual input, check boxes, selections, drop-down menus, calendars or numeric input sliders:
+Forms can include multiple manual text input boxes, check box or radio button groups, drop-down menus, calendars or numeric input sliders:

-The form input is replaces the place-holders and the dynamically generated phrase is output to the target application (or saved to a file):
+The from input is processed and replaced with the place-holders in the phrase and output into the target application (or saved to a file):

-PhraseExpress can validate user input to prevent hazardous input mistakes:
+User input is optionally validated to prevent input mistakes:

 Each input can be checked for several syntax formats such as email addresses, URLs, file or folder paths, text only, numbers only.